cgtinker/BlendArMocap/README.md

 The setup process is quite unique, so lets break it down in steps.
 Objects which have been generated during detection contain an ID to display some additional properties in the `object properties panel`.
-Those can be modified to either change current mapping properties or even create completely new configs.<br>
+Those can be modified to either change current mapping properties or even create completely new configurations!<br>
-Of course, you can just modify an existing config to improve mapping results!
+Of course, you can just modify an existing config to improve mapping results ;)

 **Concept**<br>
 ````